jhsware/protoncms-core/README.md

 TODO: Favicon
     "serve-favicon": "~2.1.3",

+TODO: When creating an object, allow creation through interface to limit what properties are set something like:
+        new ObjectPrototype(IObjectInterface(data));

 STARTED: proper data fetching from API with object type handling
     TODO: Pass back server errors
     TODO: Add search endpoint